datacarpentry/spreadsheets-socialsci/_episodes/01-Creating data tables in a spreadsheet.md

 * we stop using consistent defined values for variables
 * We introduce white space and merge cells - to make it look more readable

-Essentially we need to the spreadsheet contents to a simple table design, with the rows and columns following the guidelines for Tidy data as indicated by Hadley Whickham in his paper ......
-[Link]
+Essentially we need the spreadsheet contents to be a simple table design, with the rows and columns following the guidelines for Tidy data as indicated by Hadley Whickham in his paper ['Tidy Data'](https://www.jstatsoft.org/article/view/v059i10)

 ## The simple guidelines